NicklasBoto/BruSKI/SPEC.md

 ### Application

-Functions are applied using the following notation:
+Functions are called by their name, with their arguments enclosed in curly brackets.

 ```
 FUNC_NAME{VAR1, VAR2, ...}